Beopseongge: Chart Stamp

 The chart is written in 210 letters only.
 And letters are placed in 54 squared maze shaped chart that has no end.
 Since this maze shaped chart was made with the symbols and meanings of dharma and dharani, some monks used as mystic stamp like talisman for lay people.

-This type of gatha was widely used in tang dynasty China and Silla dynasty Korea.
-It was the time when woodenblock printing carved with maze shape and poem on it, called 'Bansi(盤詩)', was flourished.
+This type of gatha was widely used in Tang dynasty China and Silla dynasty Korea.
+It was the time when wooden block printing carved with maze shape and poem on it, called 'Bansi (盤詩)', was flourished.

-Recently used as logo of Haeinsa, one of the tri-gem(the buddha, the dharma and the sangha) temples in South Korea.
+Recently used as logo of Haeinsa, one of the Triple Gem (the Buddha, the Dharma and the Sangha) temples in South Korea.
 The name or the temple 'Haein' also came from the gatha's 'Hae-in samadhi'.

 Gatha

 The gatha describes the dharma nature, written in 30 rows of 7 words in Chinese.

-Uisang was deeply influenced by the Hwaeom Sutra(Avatamsaka Sutra, the Huayen Sutra).
-He wrote this gatha while he was attending the lecture of Hwaeom Sutra in tang dynasty china.
+Uisang was deeply influenced by the Hwaeom Sutra (Avatamsaka Sutra, the Huayen Sutra).
+He wrote this gatha while he was attending the lecture of Hwaeom Sutra in Tang dynasty China.
 As Original title of this chart, this gatha written precisely and concisely written for the essence of the Hwaeom Sutra.